BlackBrickOrg/tiny-coap/README.md

 - parsing of responses.
 Received data will be return to the user via callback.

 - helpers for block-wise mode.
-The block-wise mode is located on the higher layer than this implementation.
+The block-wise mode is located at a higher level of abstraction than this implementation.
   See [wiki](https://github.com/Mozilla9/tiny-coap/wiki/Block-wise-mode-example) for example.